 They treat it as a fight not a respectful dance with nature.
 In each case they do all this at the cost of many thousands of human lives and in some cases, nearly their own.

-Once again we have to look behind them, into their traumatic family and educational system experiences and deep patterns to look with insight and compassion at the source of their challenging, confusing ‘big’ behaviour.
+Once again we must look behind them, into their traumatic family and educational system experiences and deep patterns to look with insight and compassion at the source of their challenging, confusing ‘big’ behaviour.

 In place of proactive preventative investment of millions they are now having to spend many billions trying to recover the situation.
 In doing so they will leave generations of our descendants in great debt.
 How will they – our children’s children – respond to being made such a low priority, by us making them so very small?